sppsps/VGG-16-classification/README.md

+## REFERENCE
+  Title : Very Deep Convolutional Networks for Large-Scale Image Recognition <br />
+  Link : https://arxiv.org/abs/1409.1556 <br />
+  Author : Karen Simonyan, Andrew Zisserman <br />
+  Published : 10 Apr 2015 <br />

+# Summary

-# VGG-classification
+## VGG-classification
 This model is implementing the architecture and training techniques used in VGG paper.
 We used CIFAR10 dataset by keras.<br />The preprocessing :<br />
 A) Dividing all the pixels of images by 225<br />
 B) Converting y_train(labels) into float type.<br />
 C) Using to_categorical() on training labels to use categorical loss as the loss function while training.<br />

-## REFERENCE
-  Title : Very Deep Convolutional Networks for Large-Scale Image Recognition <br />
-  Link : https://arxiv.org/abs/1409.1556 <br />
-  Author : Karen Simonyan, Andrew Zisserman <br />
-  Published : 10 Apr 2015 <br />

 ## Architecture